ewancoder/tyr-ops/install.md

 - Update everything, activate if needed (check activation)
 - Delete US (qwerty) keyboard, add Russian input method (uncheck everything when adding)
 - Zen
-  - skip import, google
-  - personal space popcorn icon personal container
-  - work space pc icon work container
-  - setup containers: personal, work, vpn
-  - sign in
+  - look at Linux guide - repeat it
+- Install G-Helper (download/run)
+  - Ultimate mode (standard/optimized when needed)
+  - Balanced fans (turbo when needed)
+  - Red Highlight keyboard mode
+  - Battery charge - 80% (TODO: consider doing this on Linux)
 - If new drives
   - Install Magician, test them, make sure OP is on, set Performance mode
 - Turn on Bitlocker (will bind to 0 2 4 11 unfortunately due to custom key, not to 7 11, but this is supposed to be also secure)
   - NDA drive - autounlock, no password - more secure than password (bound to TPM)
 - Power Plan: monitor always on, sleep disabled, power button does nothing
+  - For laptop also, even lid does nothing - I will set it up later as needed, when needed
 - Timezone: Tbilisi
 - Install Bluetooth & WiFi drivers from x870e Pro 1.1
+  - On laptop just connect to wifi, drivers auto-installed
 - Connect to wifi/bluetooth devices, disconnect ethernet
 - Install qBitTorrent app - it also disabled Windows Path length limitation
 - Sign in to Telegram
-  - (work-pc) Start with Windows
+  - (work-pc/laptop) Start with Windows
   - Disable notification sound
 - Bluetooth: connect mouse/headphones if needed
 - LogiOptions software for the Vertical mouse (pair dongle if needed)
 - NVidia App, game ready driver, do NOT optimize game, NO overlay, download and install driver, reboot
-- (work-pc) Steam
+- Steam (except work-pc, unless I want some light games during work, then there too)
   - Invisible
   - In-game: F12 performance, F11 screenshot, don't display notification for screenshot, top right fps
   - Interface: do not notify news, startup location - library